joeclark-phd/data-engineers-manual/manuscript/chapter04.md

     February      3221.00    6150.00      1231.88  10602.88
     TOTAL         7015.10   11775.00      2240.35  21030.45

-Pivot tables are a powerful feature of spreadsheet software, but data in a spreadsheet cannot realistically span very many columns or rows before it becomes unwieldy.
+Pivot tables are a powerful feature of point-and-click spreadsheet software, but data in a spreadsheet cannot realistically span very many columns or rows before it becomes unwieldy.
 Relational databases are excellent for applying these kinds of aggregations to